 As a real estate agent, your website may allow visitors to search listings for properties through IDX.
 This allows users to search for listings, property details and, most importantly, allows users to view photographs of the listings.
 Since this information is accessible through your website, it may land you in hot water.
 Here’s how: a user uploads photographs onto the MLS.
 If the user does not have permission to upload those photos, they would infringe on the copyrights of the people who actually own those photos.
 However, since the infringing photos appear on your website, you may be liable for copyright infringement.
 People can sue for copyright infringement claims and, if you lose, you can be held liable for large amounts of damages.

 Fortunately, there is a way to protect yourself from these copyright infringement claims by having a DMCA notice.
 The Digital Millennium Copyright Act (DMCA) is a law that provides a safe harbor for passive websites that contain materials that infringe on copyrights.
-Meeting the safe harbor requirements means that you will be protected from copyright infringement claims.
+Meeting the safe harbor requirements means that you will be better protected from copyright infringement claims.
 The DMCA safe harbor applies to passive websites, which are websites where:

 - The user selects and uploads the content to your website;